-This article was last updated Apr 23, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 23, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 When the end of the calendar year gets closer, those with airline loyalty program elite status may start to feel the pressure if they’re a bit short of what is required to keep it.